camunda/camunda-docs/docs/self-managed/zeebe-deployment/kubernetes/helm/installing-helm.md

 ```

 ### Troubleshooting the installation

 Check that each pod has at least 1/1 running instances.
-If one or more of your pods stay pending it means that it can not be scheduled onto a node.
+If one or more of your pods stay pending, it means that it can not be scheduled onto a node.

 Usually this happens because there are insufficient resources that prevent it.
-You can use the `kubectl describe ...` command to check on messages
-from the scheduler:
+Use the `kubectl describe ...` command to check on messages from the scheduler:

 ```
 > kubectl describe pods ${POD_NAME}
 ```

-If the output of the `describe` command was not beneficial you can always tail the logs of these pods by running the following:
+If the output of the `describe` command was not beneficial, tail the logs of these pods by running the following:

 ```
 > kubectl logs -f <POD NAME>